See a list of Guidance Counselor Programs by Clicking Here!

 Online Schools Other Students Requested Information From:

-A career in counseling and guidance services requires the individual counselor to take into confidence students of various ages and backgrounds, and assist them in dealing with issues that may occur.
+A career as a guidance counselor requires the individual counselor to take into confidence students of various ages and backgrounds, and assist them in dealing with issues that may occur.
 These may include stress, frustration, assistance with planning the future, or may run deeper, including abuse, addiction, or other serious problems.
 A guidance counselor must be able to listen without judgment and offer assistance as needed, following regulations regarding specific scenarios as demanded by the state.

 Most employers will be public schools, which require some form of credential as required by the specific state.
 Most states will require at least a master's degree to obtain a credential, and most employers prefer individuals with master's degrees due to the sensitivity of the work, and the added education benefiting students.
 Counselors working in a private practice will be required to obtain licensure, which requires a master's degree and up to 3000 hours of supervised clinical experience.

 Job opportunities are expected to grow at a rate of 8% over the next decade as student enrollment at all levels of education increases.
 The increase in enrollment will require additional professional services from counselors, resulting in a moderate number of new openings.
 This growth in employment will result in an additional 79,700 jobs in the coming decade providing ample opportunities for qualified counselors.
 The average salary of a guidance counselor is approximately $54,560 per year, with varying median wages for different sectors.